7 Minute Read

 Despite a struggling economy, the construction industry’s future looks pretty fairly stable, according to research reporting that the industry will continue to grow in the near future.
 There’s a lot of work to be done as the market size continues expands, motivating contractors to overcome the labor shortage and find ways to hire new employees.
 Not only that, but some businesses are looking for ways to expand their operations into new markets.

-Expanding into new markets helps diversify a business, which can bring in more work.
-And if the economy eventually slows and the construction market you’re in plateaus, diversifying may help you ride out any turbulence.
-Getting into new markets may seem daunting, though, and actually executing an expansion is challenging.
+Expanding into new markets help can help you reach a greater audience, which can bring in more work.
+Additionally, with the term "recession" in the air, diversifying your revenue streams between different markets may help you ride out any turbulence.
+Getting into new markets may seem daunting, and actually executing an expansion can undoubtedly be challenging.
 There’s no one single strategy to make it happen.
 Let’s take a look at three ways you can expand your business, including the steps you should take to achieve lasting success.

 Contractors can expand their businesses organically by offering expanded services.
 The smartest, most effective way to do this is to grow into an area adjacent to your business.
 Identify what you’re good at and think about what one step beyond that would look like.

 For example, if you build roads, you could expand to building bridges.
 If you’re in residential construction, you might expand to commercial buildings.
 Many contractors have also been expanding to include design services recently so they can offer design-build project delivery to clients, rather than the traditional design-bid-build method where owners hire separate companies to handle the design and execution of a project.

 Providing new services will likely involve creating new departments and bringing in new talent.
 It will also require studying up.
 You need to know the markets you’re entering, including the challenges that currently exist in those markets.